 • Be vigilant against post-disaster fraud — scammers frequently target disaster survivors

-How PubSafe Supports Financial Emergency Response
+How PubSafe Can Help During a Financial Emergency

 During and after a disaster that causes financial disruption, communities need tools to coordinate mutual aid effectively.
 PubSafe provides a platform for neighbors to connect their needs with available resources — whether sharing the location of a community food distribution, coordinating volunteers to help a neighbor whose home was damaged, or providing a communication channel when official systems are overwhelmed.
 PubSafe also helps ensure that information about assistance resources — FEMA registration sites, disaster recovery centers, food banks — reaches community members who may not be plugged into traditional media channels.

-Resources
+Helpful Financial Resources

 • Ready.gov Financial Preparedness page